 There continues to be a significant income gap between workers of colour and non-racialized workers.
 And rather than improving, the wage gap has slightly increased over the past decade.
 2015 Census shows that the income gap has increased from 25% in 2005 to 26% in 2015.

-Gender is also a major factor in earnings, with women of colour earning 53% of the average income of nonracialized men.4 that Canadians of colour are more likely to find themselves in poverty with low-income rates of 20.8% versus 12.2% for non-racialized Canadians.
+Gender is also a major factor in earnings, with women of colour earning 53% of the average income of non-racialized men.

 2015 Census data also shows